The Case of the Golden Idol: Reception

 Critics also praised the game's narrative and writing.
-Alexis Ong of Eurogamer praised the "neat sliver of humor" to the game and its "witty, observational writing", remarking that the game also contained a "Hogarthian flavor of political and social commentary" and "cheeky digs at the upper class disconnect with the common man."
-Chris Livingston of PC Gamer praised the "elaborate and intricate cases", stating "solving these murders (is) not just a fantastic series of crime-scene investigations but a highly imaginative bit of storytelling."
-Metro UK found the story to be "surprisingly compelling" and a "fantastic bit of interactive fiction".
+Alexis Ong of Eurogamer praised the humour and "witty, observational writing" in the game, remarking that it also contained a "Hogarthian flavor of political and social commentary" and "cheeky digs at the upper class disconnect with the common man."
+Chris Livingston of PC Gamer praised the game's "elaborate and intricate" cases, and stated "solving these murders [is] not just a fantastic series of crime-scene investigations but a highly imaginative bit of storytelling."
+Stefano Castagnola of IGN Italy highlighted the game's originality and progression in revealing a "more intricate story than originally seemed" filled with "no shortage of interesting revalations".
+In contrast, Dean Waxman of Adventure Gamers found the narrative to be heavily segmented and difficult to follow, citing the "poorly fleshed out and uninteresting" character development".

-Critics were mixed on the visual presentation of the game.
-Metro UK noted "there's no pretending that Golden Idol isn't a fairly ugly game", although noting the game was evocative of the game's historical setting.
-However, Edge praised the character design as "memorably drawn" and evocative of the "ugly" personal qualities of the characters.
-Jay Peters of The Verge praised the game's "fantastic old-school pixel art style".
+Critics also noted the distinctive visual presentation of the game, with several critics praising the game's visual style as evocative of 1990s adventure games, including those from LucasArts.
+Edge praised the character design as "memorably drawn" and evocative of the "ugly" personal qualities of the characters.
+Similarly, Stefano Castagnola of IGN Italy described the "grotesque contours" of the visual presentation as "distinctive" but unlikely to appeal to all players.
+Dean Waxman of Adventure Gamers felt the graphics to be dated and flat, describing the character design as "bland and unappealing".

-Some critics noted the complex and trial-and-error guesswork of the game had occasionally inconsistent execution.
-Chris Livingston of PC Gamer observed some cases required "occasionally brute-forcing the final few names or detail of a case", noting some cases "didn't entirely come together".
-Metro UK observed that "as each new case increases in complexity...not only do you end up with a seemingly endless number of gaps to fill in for each murder, but the motivations and explanations become increasingly obscure."
-Katharine Castle of Rock Paper Shotgun noted "there were a few instances where (the game's) leaps of logic went one step too far" and reached a resolution through "sheer guesswork" instead of deduction."

 The game received positive comparisons to the 2018 adventure game Return of the Obra Dinn as a non-linear detective game.
+Commenting on the demo of the game, Lucas Pope, developer of Return of the Obra Dinn, also praised the game as having "fantastic art, great mysteries, and rewarding, methodical gameplay", a remark that was noted by the developers and subsequently used to promote the game.
 Edge noted that both games share a "grisly mise-en-scene" and "intelligent way it seeds clues everywhere, making oblique allusions to places and people".
 Katharine Castle of Rock Paper Shotgun noted the game was reminiscent of Return of the Obra Dinn in its "keen eye for detail and visual flourish", although observed the game "may not be quite as nuanced".
-William Hughes of AV Club felt The Case of the Golden Idol "asks players to go far more in-depth (than Obra Dinn), sacrificing its inspiration’s breadth for case-by-case depth."
-Commenting on the demo of the game, Lucas Pope, developer of Return of the Obra Dinn, also praised the game as having "fantastic art, great mysteries, and rewarding, methodical gameplay", a remark that was noted by the developers and subsequently used to promote the game.
+William Hughes of The A.V.
+Club felt The Case of the Golden Idol "asks players to go far more in-depth (than Obra Dinn), sacrificing its inspiration's breadth for case-by-case depth."